-- Consider raising chicks, it is harder to tame an adult Sumatra chicken
+- Consider raising chicks, as it is harder to tame an adult Sumatra chicken.

 - The Sumatra chicken is hardy in the winter.
 This breed can withstand cold temperatures.
 They are also heat tolerant.
 Both of these characteristics are important when planning the living space for Sumatra chickens.

-The Sumatra chicken breed is a great reminder of what chickens may have looked and acted like before domestication and cross breeding.
+The Sumatra chicken breed offers a glimpse into how chickens might have appeared and behaved before domestication and cross-breeding.
 This breed has an impressive carriage with long flowing feathers.

-Although they do not produce a great number of eggs, they are an excellent ornamental bird.
+Although they do not produce a great number of eggs, they are excellent ornamental birds.
 The Sumatra chicken is a beautiful graceful bird.
 More work needs to be done to make sure that this breed is seen a hundred years from now.

 Joseph Hudson has been raising chickens for over 15 years.
 In 2018, he completed the Agriculture & Natural Resources program at Mt.
 San Antonio College.
 He currently raises over 1400 chickens on his 7.5-hectare farm.
 He keeps sharing his experience on raising healthy and happy chickens on Chicken Scratch The Foundry.